omkarcloud/botasaurus/README.md

    ```

 8. If your IP has been flagged, you can perform this technique to change it:
+1. Visit [whatismyipaddress.com](https://whatismyipaddress.com/) to see your current IP Address.
-   1. Connect your PC to a smartphone's hotspot.
+2. Connect your PC to a smartphone's hotspot.
-   2. On your smartphone, turn airplane mode on and off.
+3. On your smartphone, turn airplane mode on and off.
-   3. Turn the hotspot on again.
+4. Turn the hotspot on again.
-   4. You'll be assigned a new IP address.
-You can verify the change by visiting [https://ipinfo.io/](https://ipinfo.io/) before and after the process.
+5. Now visit [whatismyipaddress.com](https://whatismyipaddress.com/).
+You'll see a new IP address.

 ### How Do I Close All Running Chrome Instances?